ElMehdiLebbar/SeuleJs/README.md

 # Getting Started

-<h5>You can create an index.html file and include Seule with:</h5>
+##### You can create an index.html file and include Seule with:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/ElMehdiLebbar/SeuleJs/seule-1.2.1.min.js"></script>
 ```

-<h5>At the core of Seule.js is a system that enables us to declaratively render data to the DOM using straightforward template syntax:</h5>
+##### At the core of Seule.js is a system that enables us to declaratively render data to the DOM using straightforward template syntax:

 ```html
   <h1 s-text="{Hello World}"></h1>